christianpaquin/grovedb/docs/list_mode_positional_proofs.md

 ## Recommendation

-Implement **Phase 7A-7C (design and basic implementation)** as documented above.
+Implement the design as documented above.
 This provides:
 - Verifiable positional proofs for list-mode trees
 - Consistent with Merk's cryptographic proof approach
 - Foundation for future optimizations
 - Clear migration path from current system

-Defer **Phase 7D (full verification)** until after production deployment feedback, as:
-- Verification can be added incrementally
+Full verification can be added based on production needs and user feedback.
-- Early users may only need proof generation (server-side)
-- Verification complexity can be validated against real use cases

 ## Related Documents
 - [List Mode Implementation Status](list_mode_implementation_status.md)